Introduction: Navigating FDA 21 CFR Part 11 Compliance

 Submitting a Letter of Non-Repudiation to the FDA

-Before utilizing electronic signatures, your organization must submit a physical certification to the FDA.
-This letter of non-repudiation certifies that you intend your electronic signatures to act as the legally binding equivalent of traditional handwritten signatures.
+Before an organization can use electronic signatures, it must submit a paper certification to the FDA.
+This letter of non-repudiation must bear a traditional handwritten signature and certifies to the agency that the electronic signatures used in their system are intended to be the legally binding equivalent of traditional handwritten signatures.

 The Difference Between Open and Closed Systems 21 CFR Part 11